Over Thirty Years of Software Innovation...

 How can I limit the number of instances of TN3270 Plus that users can start?

 By default, TN3270 Plus allows an unlimited number of instances to be started.
-In release 2.1.7 and above, you can limit the number of instances by adding the the following DWORD registry entry:
+You can limit the number of instances by adding the the following DWORD registry entry:

 HKEY_CURRENT_USER\Software\SDI\TN3270 Plus\Configuration\MaxInstances